spinalcordtoolbox/spinalcordtoolbox/documentation/source/overview/testimonials.rst

    issues that come up and how they implement user requests regarding new features.
-   And finally, it’s really impressive how SCT has grown (since its first release in 2014) in terms of the functionality it offers as well as its documentation (command-specfic help, online forum, workshops).
+   And finally, it’s really impressive how SCT has grown (since its first release in 2014) in terms of the functionality it offers as well as its documentation (command-specific help, online forum, workshops).

 .. admonition:: Marco Loggia, PhD | MGH, Harvard Med School | Boston 🇺🇸